JordanGuinn/shipping-eligibility-demo/README.md

 ## Getting Started

+### Installation
+Installation and subsequent spin-up of this program is pretty straightforward.

+ - Install [Docker](https://www.docker.com/get-started), if you haven't already.
+ - Clone this entire repository, or download the ZIP itself to your machine.
+ - Once downloaded, simply run `./start.sh` from the root of the project.
+ - Congratulations!
+The shipping-eligibility API is now up and running, listening on port 3314 on your local machine.

+ If you should experience any downtime or crashes for whatever reason, simply run `./restart.sh` to get everything back to fully functional again.

 ### API Details
 There are 5 APIs total available within this Spring Boot application - one indicates to the end user whether or not a given item is eligible for our new shipping program, and the others allow for various administrative configurations around the guidelines of said program.
 The details are as follows: